 Remember to be diligent in cleaning routines.
 This is one of the most important steps in killing eggs and stopping the further spread of pinworms.
 In addition to following strict cleaning routines throughout the infection, it is ideal to follow a more healthy diet.
 If your child is the one who has contracted pinworms, you will need to monitor their diet closely to ensure they are not sneaking high sugar foods or carbohydrates or are being given these foods from individuals unaware of the change in diet.

 Overall pinworms are something that several families and individuals go through.
 Do not feel ashamed of this condition and seek to get yourself or your child back to normal as soon as possible.
 As long as you follow strict cleaning routines and prevention methods, you will narrow your chances of pinworms spreading or reoccurring.
-It is recommended to combine a few of the home remedies for pinworms for fast and effective results.
+It is recommended to combine a few of the home remedies for fast and effective results.